tombrazier/hotmetal/README.md

 `hardware/controller` contains EAGLE CAD files for the controller PCB which is an Arduino Nano shield.

-`hardware/schematics` contains PDFs of the schematics for various versions of the controller.
-This saves having to have EAGLE to view them.
+`hardware/schematics` contains PDFs of the schematics for release versions of the controller.
+Saves hacing to have EAGLE installed and also gives past versions.

 `firmware/controller` contains the Arduino source code.